asinck/arduino/weather/temp_humidity/README.md

 - Arduino:
   - Red: 3V to VCC
   - Black: GND to GND
-  - Yellow: Signal to/from DATA
+  - Yellow: Analog 0 to DATA

 With the pins pointing down and the module facing forward, the pins from left to right are GND, DATA, and VCC.